 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.

-The student/parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The parent must pick up the confiscated telecommunications device from the principal's office for a fee of \$15 (first offense); \$30 (second offense); \$60 (third offense); fourth offense \$60 with mandatory ISS for one day; offenses after that will incur \$60 fine and additional days of ISS.